vipu1212/GhostPrompt/README.md

 Customizable Properties

-promptHeight // Change the height of the prompt bar bgColor // Change the prompts the background Color textColor // Change the text color of the prompt view // View where to present the prompt appearingDirection  // Direction from where to show appearing animationTime // Duration of the visibility of the prompt
+promptHeight // Change the height of the prompt bar <br>
+bgColor // Change the prompts the background Color <br>
+textColor // Change the text color of the prompt <br>
+view // View where to present the prompt <br>
+appearingDirection  // Direction from where to show appearing <br>
+animationTime // Duration of the visibility of the prompt <br>

 ## Key Points